clhenrick/color-legend-element/docs-src/index.md

 </div>

-To alter the colors used in the gradient, update the values for the `range` property.
-To update the values in the axis ticks, update the `domain` and `tickValues` properties / attributes.
+To alter the color gradient, pass an array of strings equivalent to valid HTML colors for the `range` property.
+To alter the values in the axis ticks, set values for the `domain`, `tickFormat`, and/or `tickValues` properties.

 <div class="example">
   <color-legend